“So what does a polyamorous guy do on a Friday night?”

 The only strings attached are love.

 So what do you think?
-Could you see giving polyamory a go, to find out if it might just be the love life you’re looking for after all?
+Could you see giving Romantic Friendships a go to find out if they might just be the lovestyle you’re looking for?